KPar/EmailClientProject/README.md

 # EmailClientProject
 Sign up and login to a self-contained email client that utilizes SQLite to manage emails and user data.
+A local database is created once program runs.

 ### Technologies
 Java, JavaFX, SQLite